kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I put the letter in an envelope and add the address and delivered-by-hand instructions.
 - A short while later, I realize I haven't finished, and I write two more supplementary pages.
-- I do my best to explain [the trumpet-teacher switcheroo-porn scam](../../crimes/protagonists/vidal-sastre.md#at-least-six) even though I have a while before I figure out what happened myself.
+- I do my best to explain [the trumpet-teacher switcheroo-porn scam](../../crimes/protagonists/vidal-sastre.md#at-least-six) even though there's still a good while before October 2025 when I figure out what happened myself.
-- I still think it is one man.
+- I still think it is just one man!

 ![Page 4 front](../../content/documents/letter-to-the-ambassador/the-supplementary-letters/page-4-supplementary-front.jpg)
 ![Page 4 back](../../content/documents/letter-to-the-ambassador/the-supplementary-letters/page-4-supplementary-backside.jpg)